Bonython, Australian Capital Territory: Demographics

 Like many Canberra suburbs, Bonython accommodates a dormitory community, with the working population commuting to places of employment in nearby Tuggeranong or elsewhere within Canberra or Queanbeyan (a nearby city in New South Wales).
 The suburb is conveniently close to a number of major employers in the nearby Tuggeranong Town Centre (distance 1–2 kilometres).
 Employment in the Town Centre is provided by a number of Commonwealth government agencies, such as Services Australia and the Department of Social Services as well as numerous retail outlets in and around the South.Point Tuggeranong shopping mall.
-Many Bonython residents can walk to work – a rare luxury in a city designed in the 20th century primarily for car transportation.
+Many Bonython residents can walk to work.